hramos/parse-server/README.md

 Read the announcement blog post here:  http://blog.parse.com/announcements/introducing-parse-server-and-the-database-migration-tool/

-## Documentation

-Documentation for Parse Server is available in the [wiki](https://github.com/ParsePlatform/parse-server/wiki) for this repository.
-The [Parse Server guide](https://github.com/ParsePlatform/parse-server/wiki/Parse-Server-Guide) is a good place to get started.

-If you're interested in developing for Parse Server, the [Development guide](https://github.com/ParsePlatform/parse-server/wiki/Development-Guide) will help you get set up.

-#### Migration Guide

-The hosted version of Parse will be fully retired on January 28th, 2017.
-If you are planning to migrate an app, you need to begin work as soon as possible.
-Learn more in the [Migration guide](https://github.com/ParsePlatform/parse-server/wiki/Migrating-an-Existing-Parse-App).

 ## Quick Start

-We have provided a basic Node.js application that uses the parse-server module on Express.
+We have provided a basic Node.js application that uses the Parse Server module on Express.
 You can find the example application in the [parse-server-example](https://github.com/ParsePlatform/parse-server-example) repository along with several deployment options.

 This Quick Start will guide you through the steps to set up your first Parse Server on Heroku with the MongoLab add-on.